home join amicus news campaigns events training organisation contact us index

 Her Majesty's Stationary Office

-Amicus Fujitsu Manchester Group library
+Unite Fujitsu Manchester Group library

 Rep Phil Tepper maintains a group library on the MAN34 site, containing a lot of useful information about employment rights, bargaining information etc.

-ACAS Bullying guides
+ACAS Bullying advice

 Bully OnLine